J. T. Dunn: Early life

-Davis was born in Cranston, Rhode Island, and played football extensively throughout his childhood.
-After graduating from high school at 16, he received scholarships from a number of different schools to play football.
-Off of the field, Davis began developing a heavy addiction to alcohol and pain medications, and was eventually involved in a drunk driving accident with a friend.
-Both Davis and his friend were luckily unharmed.
-Soon after the drunk-driving incident, Davis' mother died, and he subsequently began abusing drugs as well as alcohol.
-His father, whom Dunn has said he has a poor relationship with, soon kicked him out of the house they lived in together, and Davis has said in the past that he "basically lived on the streets of Providence before staying with friends leading to him getting back on his feet."
+Davis was born in Cranston, Rhode Island, and played football sporadically throughout his childhood.
+His mother tragically passed during his teenage years.
+After graduating from high school at 17, he was kicked out of his father's house and moved into a wealthy neighborhood with a close friend.
+After graduating, Davis began developing a heavy addiction to alcohol. **Edited by the close friend whom he moved in with during 2007.
+He had no drug addiction during this time, actually being skittish and judgemental of things such as marijuana.
+He claimed to have been "living in the streets of Providence."
+The reality is he was living in a well known wealthy neighborhood in Cranston.
+He was involved in a car crash in 2008, however there was no substance abuse involved, as he claims.

 Professional wrestling career

 Beyond Wrestling (2011–present)

 Dunn debuted for Beyond Wrestling in June 2011, defeating Stan Stylez in his first match with the promotion.
-He then won a newcomers 10 Person Gaunlet, defeating Joey Janela in the finals.
+He then won a newcomers 10 Person Gauntlet, defeating Joey Janela in the finals.
 The following day, he lost to Aaron Epic in a fatal four-way match, also featuring Dan Barry and Jarek 1-20.
 On July 23 at About Time, Dunn lost to Leon St. Giovanni.
 Dunn would go on to become a Star in Beyond, competing with the promotion on a regular basis throughout 2013 through 2017.
-In March 2014, Dunn faced his idol Chris Hero in a highly acclaimed match that ended in a double knockout.
-In July, Dunn and longtime partner David Starr faced The Young Bucks in another highly praised match.
 In November, Dunn and Starr took part in Beyond's Tournament for Tomorrow as The Juicy Product, defeating The Osirian Portal (Amasis and Ophidian) in the first round, but losing to Team Tremendous (Dan Barry and Bill Carr) in the semi-finals.
 After The Juicy Product split in late 2014, in March 2015, Dunn began teaming with Chris Hero as the popular Death by Elbow tag team.
 In their first match together, Hero and Dunn defeated Dunn's former partner David Starr and Eddie Kingston.
 At Beyond Scorned on April 25, Dunn defeated Starr in a singles match.
 On May 31 at The Real Thing, Death by Elbow defeated Team Tremendous, and defeated Da Hoodz (Davey Cash and Kris Pyro) in June.
-The following month at Beyond Americanrana, they defeated The Young Bucks in another highly acclaimed match.
+The following month at Beyond Americanrana, they defeated The Young Bucks.
 On December 27, Dunn once again lost to Hero in singles action.
 On January 31, 2016, Dunn defeated Joey Janela in a steel cage match, but lost to Janela in a dog collar match on February 28.
 On December 29, Dunn and Hero lost to The American Destroyers (Donovan Dijak and Mikey Webb) in what would go on to become their last match together as Hero would re-sign with WWE in January 2017.